-- To check the steering adjustment, raise the front wheel off the ground using a jack (special tool: 57001-1238) and attachment (special tool: 57001 -1252 or 1608). - Push the handlebar lightly to either side.
-If the handlebar continues moving under its own momentum, the steering is not too tight. - Squatting in front of the motorcycle, grasp the lower ends of the front fork at the axle, and push and rock the front fork back and forth as shown in the figure.
+- To check the steering adjustment, raise the front wheel off the ground using a jack (special tool: 57001-1238) and attachment (special tool: 57001 -1608). - Push the handlebars lightly to either side.
+If the handlebars continues moving under its own momentum, the steering is not too tight. - Squatting in front of the motorcycle, grasp the lower ends of the front fork at the axle, and push and rock the front fork back and forth.
 If play is felt, the steering is too loose and needs to be adjusted.